angelgldh/angelgldh/README.md

 ## My GitHub Projects 💻
 I am happy to keep growing my GitHub!
 These are the main repositories github.com/angelgldh has at the moment:

-- School Work: A collection of projects from my university courses, covering topics like introductory ML methods, Bayesian approaches, and reinforcement learning.
+- ethz_school_work: A collection of projects from my university courses, covering topics like introductory ML methods, Bayesian approaches, and reinforcement learning.
 - HackerRank: I regularly participate in HackerRank challenges.
 Most of the problems are part of the *AI > Statistics and Machine Learning* category 🧩.
 - Recommendation System (WIP): Working on a project to develop a recommendation system for personalized user experiences.
 - Sign Recognition Kaggle (WIP): Developing a computer vision model for sign recognition as part of a Kaggle competition 🚦.